Pityrias/zugferd-facturx-rechnungen-profil-en16931/README.rst

 This project is a fork of the "LibreOffice Factur-X Extension" by Alexis de Lattre from Akretion France `Link <https://github.com/akretion/factur-x-libreoffice-extension>`_.

 The purpose of this project is to extend the original project so that it meets the legal requirements for invoices between companies in Germany.
-This project implements the Basic profile from the Factur-X standard in version 1.07.2 or ZUGFeRD version 2.3.2.
-This profile is the minimum that is recognized as a valid format for B2B invoices in Germany according to UStG from January 1, 2027 (or January 1, 2028 for companies with an annual turnover \<= 800,000 euros).
+This project implements the EN16931 profile from the Factur-X standard in version 1.07.2 or ZUGFeRD version 2.3.2.
+This profile is recognized as a valid format for B2B invoices in Germany according to UStG from January 1, 2027 (or January 1, 2028 for companies with an annual turnover \<= 800,000 euros).

 The goals of this project are: